-(B) Measure seal gaps around the entire circumference of the vessel in each location where a one-eighth (1/8) inch diameter uniform probe passes freely between the seal and the wall of the vessel, without forcing or binding against the seal, and measure the circumferential distance of each location.
+(B) Measure seal gaps around the entire circumference of the vessel in each place where a one-eighth ($\frac{1}{8}$) inch diameter uniform probe passes freely (without forcing or binding against seal) between the seal and the wall of the vessel and measure the circumferential distance of each such location.

-- (C) The total surface area of each gap described in clause (B) must be determined by: - (i) using probes of various widths to measure accurately the actual distance from the vessel wall to the seal; and (ii) multiplying each width by its respective circumferential distance. - (3) Add the gap surface area of each gap location for the primary seal and the secondary seal individually and divide the sum for each by the nominal diameter of the vessel and compare each ratio to the respective standards in subdivision (4).
+(C) The total surface area of each gap described in clause (B) shall be determined by using probes of various widths to measure accurately the actual distance from the vessel wall to the seal and multiplying each such width by its respective circumferential distance.

+(3) Add the gap surface area of each gap location for the primary seal and the secondary seal individually and divide the sum for each by the nominal diameter of the vessel and compare each ratio to the respective standards in subdivision (4).

-(4) Make necessary repairs or empty the vessel within forty-five (45) days of identification of the seals not meeting the requirements listed in clauses (A) through (C) as follows:
+(4) Make necessary repairs or empty the vessel within forty-five (45) days of identification of seals not meeting the requirements listed in clauses (A) and (B) as follows:

-(A) The accumulated area of gaps between the vessel wall and the mechanical shoe or liquid-mounted primary seal must not exceed ten (10) square inches per foot of vessel diameter, and the width of any portion of any gap must not exceed one and five-tenths (1.5) inches.
+(A) The accumulated area of gaps between the vessel wall and the mechanical shoe or liquid-mounted primary seal shall not exceed ten (10) square inches per foot of vessel diameter, and the width of any portion of any gap shall not exceed one and five-tenths (1.5) inches.
+There shall be no holes, tears, or other openings in the shoe, seal fabric, or seal envelope.

-- (B) There must be no holes, tears, or other openings in the shoe, seal fabric, or seal envelope. - (C) The secondary seal must meet the following requirements:
+(B) The secondary seal shall meet the following requirements:

-(i) The secondary seal must be installed above the primary seal so that it completely covers the space between the roof edge and the vessel wall except as provided in subdivision (2)(C).
+(i) The secondary seal shall be installed above the primary seal so that it completely covers the space between the roof edge and the vessel wall except as provided in subdivision (2)(C).

-(ii) The accumulated area of gaps between the vessel wall and the secondary seal used in combination with a metallic shoe or liquid-mounted primary seal must not exceed one (1) square inch per foot of vessel diameter, and the width of any portion of any gap shall not exceed five-tenths (0.5) inch.

-(iii) There must be no gaps between the vessel wall and the secondary seal when used in combination with a vapor-mounted primary seal.
+(ii) The accumulated area of gaps between the vessel wall and the secondary seal used in combination with a metallic shoe or liquid-mounted primary seal shall not exceed one (1) square inch per foot of vessel diameter, and the width of any portion of any gap shall not exceed five-tenths (0.5) inch.
+There shall be no gaps between the vessel wall and the secondary seal when used in combination with a vapor-mounted primary seal.

-- (iv) There must be no holes, tears, or other openings in the seal or seal fabric. - (D) The owner or operator may request a thirty (30) day extension to the requirements of this subdivision as follows:(i) The extension may be requested from the department if:
+(iii) There shall be no holes, tears, or other openings in the seal or seal fabric.

-(AA) a failure that is detected during inspections required in subdivision (1) cannot be repaired within forty-five (45) days; and

-(BB) the vessel cannot be emptied within forty-five (45) days.

-(ii) A request for an extension must:

-(AA) be made in the inspection report required in section 6(d)(3) of this rule;

-(BB) document that alternate storage capacity is unavailable; and

-(CC) specify a schedule the owner or operator will take that will ensure that the control equipment will be repaired or the vessel will be emptied as soon as possible.
+(C) If a failure that is detected during inspections required in subdivision (1) cannot be repaired within forty-five (45) days and if the vessel cannot be emptied within forty-five (45) days, a thirty (30) day extension may be requested from the department in the inspection report required in section 6(d)(3) of this rule.
+Such extension request must include a demonstration of unavailability of alternate storage capacity and a specification of a schedule that will assure that the control equipment will be repaired or the vessel will be emptied as soon as possible.